A-Petrovski/human-readable-number/README.md

 # Human Readable Number

 ## Task
-Your task is to implement function `toReadable` that converts given number, to readable string.
+Your task is to implement function `toReadable` that converts given integer between 1 and 999, to readable string.

 For example:
 ```js